JanderHungrige/PumpSensor/README.md

 <br><br>
 **Files:**

-Sensor_analysis.py : Here we will analyze and manipulate the sensor data.
+**Sensor_analysis.py** : Here we will analyze and manipulate the sensor data.
 This incorporates several plot functions to visualize the data.
-Sensor_learning.py : Here we create the time series for prediction, set up and train the LSTM.
+**Sensor_learning.py** : Here we create the time series for prediction, set up and train the LSTM.
 The model is saved into a */model* folder.
 Result plots are generated
+**Sensor_learning_OOP.py** :This file has the same functionallity as the *Sensor_learning.py* file, however, it is coded object oriented.
+This is meant for better implementation, but also for people learning OOP to compare both files and see the differneces.
+The *Sensor_learning.py* might be easier to read/understand for some.
+**printing_functions.py** : This file is used by the *Sensor_learning_OOP.py* file
 <br><br>

 **Quick Peak:**